 If you have some time left before your period of alertness is up, do quick, easy tasks that don’t require much concentration.

-Once your body signals you to rest, take a break while your body recharges for the next burst of energy.
+Once your body signals you to rest when you get tired at work, take a break while your body recharges for the next burst of energy.

 Here are a few things that you can mix and match for quality ultradian rhythm breaks.